QQI Level 5 Permaculture 5N1553 Assignment Example Ireland

 - Bringing a new small change in the initial days and not a big transition helps in moving towards sustainability.
 Example – opening a small garden in place of a big farm.

-Learners can learn the application of these permaculture principles for sustainability and instructed to prepare an assignment brief.
+Learners can learn the application of these permaculture principles for sustainability and are instructed to prepare an assignment brief.

 Explaining the Benefits of Using Permaculture in the Gardening

 The learners shall be able to explain various benefits of using permaculture in gardening which must be added to assignment work.
-Permaculture reduces wastes and reduces air, soil, and groundwater pollution.
+Permaculture reduces waste and reduces air, soil, and groundwater pollution.
 It allows sustainable use of resources for a long-term process that protects the natural habitat of animals and plants and their endangered species.

 This promotes organic home-based farming which uses natural organic fertilizer for the plants.
 The plants are considered good for mental health as well which reduces the carbon footprint.
 The plant’s growth in the home garden improves the quality of indoor air and provides an environment for the population of bees.
 Having a kitchen garden and growing crops there reduces the cost of food and fertilizer which saves money and health.